 The term cross-selling is often used interchangeably with upselling, but they are different.
 Cross-selling is the selling of an additional or complementary product to add onto a current purchase.
 The suggested products are not usually the same type of product.
 For example, when someone purchases coffee, a cross-sell product can be donuts.
 Donuts and coffee are not the same type of product, but they are known to go well together.
 You can also see cross-selling in the “Frequently Bought Together” and “Customers who bought this item also bought” sections of websites.

-The advantages of upselling and cross-selling
+So, what are the advantages of upselling and cross-selling?

 Increased CLV (customer lifetime value)